wythe0513/boilerplate/source/Starbucks.md

 ## Introduction
 As a part of the course of [Udacity](https://www.udacity.com/), Data Science Nanodegree, I work on data sets which are kindly given by [Starbucks](https://www.starbucks.com/) for the purpose of this course.
 This page is a summary of my findings and recommendations, if interested, code is [here](https://github.com/wythe0513/Starbucks).

-I understand that data sets are created base on results of test marketing where 10 different types of offers were presented to total 17,000 customers.
+I understand that data sets are created based on results of test marketing where 10 different types of offers were presented to total 17,000 customers.
 Those offers were made in 6 batches(start(0 hours), 168 hours(7days), 336 hours(14 days), 408 hours(17 days),  504 hours(21 days) and 576 hours(24 days) past since start).
-In each batch, 10 different offers were given to around 12,000 customers randomly through 4 different combination of several channels (e-mail, social networks, web and mobile ).
+In each batch, 10 different offers were given to around 12,000 customers randomly through 4 different combinations of several channels (e-mail, social networks, web and mobile ).
 It varies on customers how many and what kind of offers they received during this test period.

 There are 10 kinds of offers categorized by 3 types.
 The discount offers are for customers who get some  rewards if  they complete the condition of those offers in time.
 BOGO(Buy One Get One) is an offer for customers to get one when they complete the condition.
 And the third one is just information without any benefit for customers.